Understanding God's Plan of Universal Reconciliation for All

 The Bible says that Jesus is the Word of God (John 1:1).
 This means that Jesus is God’s (Father God’s) Spokesperson; Jesus speaks on behalf of His Father God.
 The phrases ‘the Word of God’ and ‘the Word of the Lord’ are mentioned 300 times in the Old Testament.
 So, when the Bible uses expressions like, ‘the Word of the Lord said’ or ‘the Lord said’, or ‘God said’, it was always God the Son, the Pre-incarnate Jesus Christ, the Father’s Spokesperson, who was actually doing the speaking and relating to men on behalf of His invisible Father God.

-When the Bible says in Exodus 20:22, Then the LORD (Yahveh) said to Moses, "Thus you shall say to the children of Israel: Ye have seen that I have talked with you from heaven," again, it was Jesus, the Word of God, God’s Spokesperson, who was actually saying these words on behalf of His invisible Father God, Yahveh Elohim.
+When the Bible says in Exodus 20:22, Then the LORD (Yahweh) said to Moses, "Thus you shall say to the children of Israel: You have seen that I have talked with you from heaven," again, it was Jesus, the Word of God, God’s Spokesperson, who was actually saying these words on behalf of His invisible Father God, Yahweh Elohim.

 Let us now go on to understand Exodus 3:14 and John 8:58, which have been misused to support the false doctrine of the Trinity.
 When Moses asked God what His name was, God replied:

-Please understand that Father God, Elohim, was relating and speaking to Moses through His only begotten Son, Jesus.
+Please understand that Father God, Yahweh Elohim, was relating and speaking to Moses through His only begotten Son, Jesus.
 It was the Son, the pre-incarnate Jesus Christ, who was actually doing the speaking and visibly relating to Moses on behalf of His invisible Father God.
-So, yes indeed, Father God, the only true God said to Moses that He was the Great I AM, but He said it through His Son, Jesus.
+So, yes indeed Father God, the only true God, said to Moses that He was the Great I AM, but He said it through His Son, Jesus.

 Throughout the Old Testament, Father God always related and spoke to the Children of Israel through His only begotten Son, the pre-incarnate Jesus Christ.
 But Father God did not choose to reveal this truth to the vast majority of the Israelites.
 Therefore, the Jews in the New Testament days could not accept Jesus’s claim that He was the Son of God and that He existed before Abraham was born.
 Now, let see what John 8:58 actually says.